parva-jain/Codeforces-Contests/Codeforces Round #691(Div. 2)/Python Solutions/readme.txt

-This folder contains solutions in C++ language.
+This folder contains solutions in Python language.